 Talk to people in that space – those whom you already know as well as identifying those who can make connections for you.

-Ask for informational conversations to learn more about the industry, companies in it, the trends people see in that space, their experiences so far in the sector, etc. Learn from people, build relationships, and use that info to determine if you really do want to switch and if it makes sense for you.
+Ask for informal conversations to learn more about the industry, companies in it, the trends people see in that space, their experiences so far in the sector, etc. Learn from people, build relationships, and use that info to determine if you do want to switch and if it makes sense for you.

 Bonus piece of advice: If you do decide to make a switch, make sure your professional documents (resume/cover letter, LinkedIn, etc.) show transferable elements and a pattern of excellence as part of making the case for your move!